office-hours/office-hours.github.io/README.md

     * Site URL:<https://developers.google.com/identity/protocols/OAuth2>
     * Service use: OAuth will be used to authenticate users and pass info like name and email for use in Office Hours.
-    * Required: Yes, for authentication users into Office Hours and for needed student information.
+    * Required: Yes, for authenticating users into Office Hours and for needed student information.

 * Google Calendar export.